wbrawner/jelos.org/docs/play/update.md

 If your device has access to the internet you can update JELOS directly from EmulationStation.

-1. In EmulationStation open the main menu by pressing the `Start` button on your controller.
+1. In EmulationStation open the main menu by pressing the ++"Start"++ button on your controller.
 2. Select `System Settings`
 3. Scroll to the `System Update` header and select `Start Update`